zahidkhawaja/rusty/CONTRIBUTING.md

     ```
     rustfmt src/path/to/your/file.rs
     ```
-   ... or format the entire project with
+   Or simply format the entire project with:
    ```
    cargo fmt
    ```
-   When run through `cargo` it will format all bin and lib files in the current crate.
+   When running through `cargo` it will format all bin and lib files in the current crate.

 For more context, feel free to check out the `rustfmt` project. [rustfmt](https://github.com/rust-lang/rustfmt)